preethunninair/codespace-cra/README.md

 # CODESPACE CRA

-Now kick start your React + Bootstrap based project with an **Inbuilt Layout & Page Editor** designed to create flexible Admin Dashboard's.This is a React setup with a strong emphasis on developer experience and application performance.
+Now kick start your React + Bootstrap based project with an **Inbuilt Layout & Page Editor** designed to create flexible Admin Dashboard's.This is a React setup with a strong emphasis on developer experience and application performance.With the **codespace layout editor** you can change the application layout and theme in infinite possible ways.
 <br>
 <p>
   CODESPACE CRA uses <a href="https://facebook.github.io/react/">React</a>, <a href="https://github.com/reactjs/redux">Redux</a>, <a href="https://github.com/reactjs/react-router">React Router</a>, <a href="https://webpack.github.io/docs/">Webpack</a>,<a href="https://github.com/twbs/bootstrap">Bootstrap</a>,  <a href="https://reactstrap.github.io/">Reactstrap</a> for rapid application development.